-- This equipment is dangerous to children and persons unfamiliar with its operation. - Never exceed the limits of a piece of machinery.
+- Never exceed the limits of a piece of machinery.
 If its ability to do a job, or to do so safely, is in question DO NOT TRY IT. - Do not modify the equipment in any way.
 Unauthorized modification result in serious injury or death and may impair the function and life of the equipment. - The design and configuration of this conveyor includes safety decals and equipment.
 They need to be clean, readable and in good condition.